 There are two ways to shoot with the Vuze: with or without a smartphone.
 Without a smartphone, you simply press the record button and press it again to stop.

 Alternatively, you can pair the Vuze with a smartphone via Wi-Fi.
-The app will show a live preview of any of the lenses (one at a time).
-Here is a video showing how the Vuze is used with a smartphone:
+The Android app will show a live preview of any of the lenses (one at a time).

 One thing I noted is that you cannot change the exposure, not even exposure compensation.
 I am hoping that Vuze will find a way to add that feature.